Houdini MC supports 2 different types of “Scheduled Events”: Timed-Events and “Incoming Events from Smart Mechanisms”

 After playing around with scheduled events for some time, you will realize that it is unable to set a timed event to be executed at the end of the game.
 No this is not a bug 😉 Ending events strongly depend on the result of the game.

 Go on <Settings->Customize Theme (2/2)> and customize the “At the End of the Game” events.
-From this sub-menu, one can select the text to display in case of success or fail and the appropriate audio OR video.
-Moreover, game-master can set a set of web requests or Raspberry Pi events for each case.
+From this sub-menu, one can select the text to display in case of success or failure and the appropriate audio OR video.
+Moreover, the game-master can set a set of web requests or Raspberry Pi events for each case.

 Is it possible to have scheduled events that only trigger in Bonus-Time?

 Sure.
-You can assign an event to be executed during the normal time period, during the bonus time period or in both periods.
-Use <Scheduled events> menu, add a new event or edit an existing one and set your preferences using the <Available During> drop down menu.
+You can assign an event to be executed during the normal time period, during the bonus time period, or in both periods.
+Use the <Scheduled events> menu, add a new event or edit an existing one and set your preferences using the <Available During> drop-down menu.